akhealth/EIS-Modernization/pws/search.md

 #### 6.5 Post Award Orientation Conference

-The Alaska team, Contracting Officer, and COR shall hold a Kick-Off meeting/Post-Award Conference in Washington, DC or virtually with contractor’s team and other relevant Government staff to review and clarify the project’s objectives, expectations from the Government, and address any questions the Contractor may have.
+The Alaska team and Contracting Officer shall hold a Kick-Off meeting/Post-Award Conference in Anchorage, AK or virtually with contractor’s team and other relevant Government staff to review and clarify the project’s objectives, expectations from the Government, and address any questions the Contractor may have.
 Discussion topics